 - You want to change your goals based on real-time data

 - You want to allocate unique budgets to shopping efforts vs retargeting efforts

 - Collecting search term data is important to you

-- Want to control what creative you advertise and who you advertise to
+- You want to control what creative you advertise, and who you advertise to

 How Should We Advertise Instead?

-Smart Shopping is a good option for new advertisers or those who do not have the time or money to invest in an advanced advertising strategy, more advanced advertisers will benefit from the control and additional levers of optimization that can be pulled by using non-Smart Shopping campaigns.
+Smart Shopping campaigns are also a solid choice for new advertisers, or those who do not have the time or money to invest in an advanced advertising strategy.
+More advanced advertisers will more frequently benefit from the control and additional levers of optimization that can be pulled by using non-Smart Shopping campaigns.

-The benefits of Smart Shopping and specifically automated bidding can be utilized in standard Shopping and Display campaigns, while all the benefits of data collection, unique goal setting, and having full control over your advertising efforts that standard shopping and display campaigns provide are too important to lose.
+The benefits of Smart Shopping—and automated bidding specifically—can be utilized in standard Shopping and Display campaigns, while all the benefits of data collection, unique goal setting, and having full control over your advertising efforts that standard Shopping and Display campaigns provide is often too important to lose.

-Utilizing advanced strategies, such as an ISO Strategy (which allows us to control bidding based on the type of shopping search term), targeting in-depth audiences within both display campaigns and shopping campaigns (using RLSAs), and setting specific budgets and goals based on where in the funnel a user, is the suggested approach when advertising shopping and display ads.
+Utilizing advanced strategies, such as an ISO Strategy (which allows us to control bidding based on the type of shopping search term), targeting in-depth audiences within both Display campaigns and Shopping campaigns (using RLSAs), and setting specific budgets and goals based on where in the funnel a user falls, is the suggested approach when advertising Shopping and Display ads.

 Combining this with automated bidding strategies (such as Target ROAS or Target CPA) is the best way to leverage the benefits of machine learning of Google while also maintaining control of your advertising.